Proteus Airlines Flight 706

 Proteus Airlines Flight 706 was a scheduled commuter flight from Lyon, France to Lorient, France.
-On 30 July 1998, the Beechcraft 1900D operating the flight collided in mid-air with a Cessna 177 over Quiberon Bay, Brittany.
+On 30 July 1998, the Beechcraft 1900 operating the flight collided in mid-air with a Cessna 177 over Quiberon Bay, Brittany.
 Both aircraft crashed in the sea, killing all 15 occupants on both planes.

 Accident

 Flight 706 took off from Lyon–Saint-Exupéry at 14:21 local time (12:21 UTC) on a flight to Lorient Lann-Bihoué airport.
 About seventy minutes into the flight, the crew made a request to the Lorient approach controller to deviate from their route slightly to the west to Quiberon Bay.
 The reason for this detour was to give the passengers and crew a view of the SS Norway (previously named SS France), at that time the longest ocean liner ever built in France.
 Later examinations of the 1900D's cockpit voice recorder revealed that a passenger made his way to the cockpit and told the pilot and co-pilot of the presence of the Norway nearby, then suggested that the crew fly the aircraft closer to the ship.
 At the time of this request, a Cessna 177 registered F-GAJE belonging to a local flying club took off from the airfield at Vannes for a local flight to Quiberon.

 At 15:53, after first being cleared to descend to 3700 ft over the bay, the Proteus crew contacted air traffic control again and cancelled their flight plan to operate under instrument flight rules, switching to visual flight rules; they then put the 1900D into a descent from 2500 ft to 2000 ft while making a 360° turn around the ship.
 At 15:56, the pilot of the Cessna contacted the flight information service at Quiberon as he passed Larmor-Baden and informed them of his intent to descend from 3000 ft to 1500 ft.
 At 15:57, the Proteus crew announced to the Lorient approach controller that they had reached the end of their 360° turn and asked to take a direct course for Lorient.
-After they received confirmation of this request at 15:58, the Proteus crew's aircraft collided with the Cessna.
+After they received confirmation of this request at 15:58, the Proteus aircraft collided with the Cessna.
 The cockpit voice recording ended at the moment of collision, and the flight data recording ended two seconds later; in those two seconds, the airplane rolled from 7.1 to 56 degrees left and pitched down 95 degrees.
 Both aircraft immediately fell to the water, killing all 14 passengers and crew on board the Beechcraft, as well as the sole occupant of the 177.

 Rescuers in speedboats and helicopters assisted in the search and rescue.